Keep your DIY Children’s Calendar organized with these fun ideas plus free printable labels for calendar cards!

 This organizing/clean-out also included the supplies I use for our informal homeschool preschool.
 I thought I would share some of the new ways I am organizing our children’s calendar, along with some of the old ways that are continuing to work really well for us.
 If you think this system may work well for you, there is a free printable at the end of the post with the labels I created.

 The DIY Children’s Calendar has been one of my favorite things I’ve created to use with my kids.
 We have used it in different ways for the past four years.
-I offer almost the entire calendar as free printables available in English, Spanish, French, Italian and Hawaiian – you can find it on my main DIY Children’s Calendar post.
-All of the printables are located at the bottom.
+I offer almost the entire calendar as free printables available in English, Spanish, French, Italian, Hawaiian, Korean and Portugues – you can find it on my main DIY Children’s Calendar post.
+All of the printables are located to download at the bottom.
 The days of the week, months, weather cards, and bunnies kids can dress each day for the weather are all FREE!

 The file folders come with little tab labels for all 12 months, but I made some that matched the colors of the calendar.
 I also created labels for the front of the file folders.
 These are all available as a free download at the end of this post.
 If you find the labels are slipping around, just slip one of the labels that come with the file folders in back of them.
 This makes them thicker and less likely to slip around.
 I printed my labels on white cardstock so they are already a little thicker than printer paper.